mute-key/editoroverlay/README.md

       last line of the document
 - [+] bug has been fixed for reloading the configuration when diagnotic was enabled/disabled is changed.
 - [+] composite range has been fixed as to be handled by multi-cursor correctly.
-- [+] fixed a bug where decoration being rendered on both tab column on editor shift columns.
+- [+] fixed a bug where decoration being rendered on both tab column on editor shift tabs.
+- [+] some partial tweaks on multi-line highlight and diagnostic function.

 ************************************************************************************************************
 ```